-Schüco offers high-quality system solutions and services which allow our customers to securely plan and implement complex building projects themselves.
+Schüco offers high-quality system

+complex building projects themselves.

 Furthermore, we design individual special constructions together with our partners.
 We carry out product development, quality checks and environmental simulations in our independent, accredited Schüco Technology Center.

 Our company's activities are divided into the Metal - aluminium and steel - and PVC-U divisions.
 In both areas, we offer our partners and customers sophisticated system technology in a range of designs.
 Steel systems are marketed under the "Schüco Jansen Steel Systems" brand and all other products under the "Schüco" brand.
 Our core expertise is in development, procurement, distribution and consultancy.
 This includes advice on certification, designs using sustainable systems and environmental product declarations.